PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-13 17:09:50
+Last updated: 2024-04-13 17:10:25
-Random Quote: Destined?
-Aren't you tired of waiting for destiny, Ted?
-Isn't it time to make your own destiny? - Robin Scherbatsky
+Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy